Department Chair: Cynthia B. Wright

 Bachelor of Interdisciplinary Studies, B.I.S.

-Agriculture Science and Industry, B.I.S.
+Agricultural Science and Industry, B.I.S.
 (Examples of coursework that can be used toward a BIS degree include Agribusiness, Animal Science, Natural Resources/Range Management, Plant Science and General Agriculture)

 Associate of Applied Science

 Agricultural Science and Industries students gain a broad education in agriculture and an opportunity to emphasize their area of greatest interest through hands-on and face-to-face educational opportunities.
 The Human Nutrition program, upon completion, prepares students for several nutrition related careers or entrance into a graduate program.

 The mission of the agriculture program is to offer all students the opportunity to understand the discipline of agriculture as an applied science and as a model for the principles of bioeconomics.
 The program is closely allied to the concept of service to the agricultural community.
 Recognizing the diversity of agriculture, faculty will promote partnerships with colleagues and programs across the university campus.
 The agriculture program demonstrates teaching excellence by maintaining a faculty of well-educated and experienced agriculturalists.
 The agriculture program promotes a strong, hands-on, structured learning atmosphere, and provides opportunities for independent inquiry and scholarship of application by students.

 - Through a broad offering of one, two, and four-year programs, the agriculture program prepares students for careers in agricultural science and industry, farm and ranch management, and related public or private service sector.

 - The agriculture program prepares students to pursue advanced degrees or admission to a professional school upon completion of their work in the agriculture program at SUU.